 The Quality in Careers Consortium is delighted to offer the opportunity – for Awarding Bodies who provide a quality award for careers education in primary schools – of “National Endorsement” of their award by the Consortium.
-This will be launched on 24th June 2021 – further details will be added then to our website.

 Following consultations in 2020/21 with the Department for Education, the Careers and Enterprise Company, and Awarding Bodies for the Quality in Careers Standard, the Consortium has resolved to offer this scheme for National Endorsement of quality awards to recognise and celebrate excellence in children’s careers education and support in primary schools.